bwt-dev/bwt/README.md

 ### Features

-bwt has 4 optional features: `http`, `electrum`, `webhooks` and `track-spends`.
+bwt has 7 optional features: `cli`, `http`, `electrum`, `webhooks`, `track-spends`, `ffi` and `extra`.

-All are enabled by default except for `webhooks`.
+All are enabled by default except for `webhooks` and `ffi`.

-If you're working on code that is unrelated to the HTTP API, it is faster to build with just the `electrum track-spends` features.
+If you're working on code that is unrelated to the HTTP API, it is faster to build without the `http` feature.

-You can use `scripts/check.sh` to run `cargo check` for all (sensible) feature combos.
+You can use `scripts/check.sh` to run `cargo check` for some feature combos.
 This is important to ensure no errors were introduced for feature combos that you didn't use.

 ### Tests